 …but no Nobel Prize

 It has long been a subject of debate why Sommerfeld was not awarded the Nobel Prize.
 For more than a decade after he had published his monumental paper “On the Quantum Theory of Spectral Lines” in 1916, Sommerfeld was nominated almost regularly for the Nobel Prize.
 Actually, he was nominated for the Nobel Prize 84 times, more than any other physicist.
 There were rumors that he was turned down because of “rivalry with Bohr,” as Sommerfeld confided in a letter to a close colleague.
 Sommerfeld was known for his strong national feelings during and after World War I, but he was cured from nationalism when he experienced the National Socialists’ rise to power.
 After his retirement in 1935, the succession of Sommerfeld’s chair turned into a tug-of-war with an anti-Semitic faction of fanatics, who regarded modern theoretical physics as Jewish.
 As an eminent scientist, Sommerfeld was conferred with many awards and honurs throughout his life.
 He was a member of the prestigious ‘Royal Society of London’, ‘Indian Academy of Sciences’, ‘Russian Academy of Sciences’ and the ‘United States National Academy of Sciences’.

-Arnold Sommerfeld died in an automobile accident in Munich on the 25th of April in 1951.
+Arnold Sommerfeld died in an automobile accident in Munich on the 25th of April in 1951, at age 82.

 References and Further Reading: